Codex Monacensis (X 033): Text

 The Greek text of this codex is considered a representative of the Byzantine text-type, with occasional readings deemed to be from the Alexandrian text-type.
 Biblical scholar Samuel Tregelles asserts the text contains many ancient variants.
 Textual critic Kurt Aland placed it in Category V of his New Testament manuscript classification system.
 Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

 According to the Claremont Profile Method (a specific analysis of textual data), the codex presents a mixed text, originating from different textual traditions.
 Only two chapters of the Gospel of Luke (1 and 10) have been examined using this method.
 Chapter 10 is fragmentary and shows some leanings towards the Alexandrian text-type.
-Chapter 20 has not been examined because the manuscript has a lacuna in this place.
+Chapter 20 has not been examined because the manuscript has a missing section in this place.
 The texts of Matthew 16:2b–3 and John 7:53-8:11 are omitted, though the Gospel of Mark has the longer ending.